Odysseys

 4.1 · Scaling with step budget

-Perfect rubric rate vs step budget
+Perfect rubric rate as a function of step budget for each evaluated model

 4.2 · Difficulty levels

-4.3 · Failure modes
+4.3 · Unique failure modes per model

-Opus 4.6 most commonly fails by over-investing in research.
-It keeps gathering information but never transitions to producing the deliverable — the final document, the spreadsheet — and eventually exhausts the step budget with an empty artifact.
-This pattern shows up in 6 of its 12 zero-score runs.
-Opus stays productive but incomplete until termination, hitting the 100-step cap on 39% of tasks; its partial-credit runs average 97.4 steps.
+All frontier models we tested exhibit distinct failure patterns on long-horizon tasks.
+Opus 4.6 most commonly fails through over-investment in research.
+It continues to gather information but does not transition to producing the required deliverable, such as creating the final document, and eventually exhausts the step budget with an empty output artifact.
+This pattern appears in 6 of its 12 zero-score runs.
+Opus runs remain productive but incomplete until termination, hitting the 100-step cap on 39% of tasks, while its partial-credit runs average 97.4 steps.

 Opus 4.6 · research over-investment